mount7-gmbh/easycredit-module/README.md

 ## Bugs and Issues

-If you experience any bugs or issues, please report them in the section **module Easy Credit** of https://bugs.oxid-esales.com.
+If you experience any bugs or issues, please report them under issues in GitHub.

 ## License